 RPC commands are asynchronously handled by the core and the core may also send asynchronous notifications to the frontend to let it know when entries are due.

-reason, doesn’t let the subprocess inherit its parents entitlements,
+let the subprocess inherit its parents entitlements, meaning that I

-meaning that I had to also explicitly assign the core application the
+had to also explicitly assign the core application the “Allow JIT” and

-“Allow JIT” and “Allow Unsigned Executable Memory” entitlements, else
+“Allow Unsigned Executable Memory” entitlements, else the process

-message about how the executable doesn’t have a valid bundle
+how the executable doesn’t have a valid bundle identifier.